Leduc, Alberta: Demographics

+Ethnicity

 Economy

 The City of Leduc is a founding member of the Leduc-Nisku Economic Development Association, an economic development partnership that markets Alberta's International Region in proximity to the Edmonton International Airport.
 The city forms part of this international transportation and economic region.
-It is on the CANAMEX Trade Corridor at the intersection of two Canadian Pacific Railway lines and is adjacent to the Edmonton International Airport.
+It is on the CANAMEX Trade Corridor at the intersection of two Canadian Pacific Kansas City lines and is adjacent to the Edmonton International Airport.
 These transportation links support the petrochemical activities in Alberta's Industrial Heartland, the Fort McMurray area, and other economic hubs.

 The oil and gas industry has long been the base of Leduc's economy.
 The Leduc Business Park, in the northern portion of the city, contains more than 1,400 businesses.
 The Nisku Industrial Park, located to the north within Leduc County, also contains many businesses.

 Arts and culture

 Leduc is home to the Maclab Centre for the Performing Arts, a preeminent performing arts facility with a 460-seat theatre.